Tatum Drops 42, Celtics defeat Bucks 117-103 | CLNS Media

-The Celtics finally get home to Boston for a Monday night matchup with the Milwaukee Bucks..
+The Celtics finally get home to Boston for a Monday night matchup with the Milwaukee Bucks.
 Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis after the game as we break it all down live from TD Garden.

 The CLNS Media Network is Powered by BetOnline.ag, Use Promo Code: CLNS50 for a 50% Welcome Bonus On Your First Deposit!